triggercode/ps-bootstrap3-grid-generator/readme.md

 ## Build

 The script was coded with coffeescript which is compiled to javascript.
-To build the projekt you need node.js and grunt.
+To build the project you need node.js and grunt.
 So

-1. Clone the projekt
+1. Clone the project
 2. run $ npm install
 3. run $ grunt test